mspnp/iaas-landing-zone-baseline/07-compute-infra.md

 1. Assign system managed identities to all virtual machines.

-   The virtual machines each need a system managed identity assigned to [support Azure Active Directory authentication](https://learn.microsoft.com/azure/active-directory/devices/howto-vm-sign-in-azure-ad-linux#virtual-machine).
+   The virtual machines each need a system managed identity assigned to [support Entra ID authentication](https://learn.microsoft.com/azure/active-directory/devices/howto-vm-sign-in-azure-ad-linux#virtual-machine).
 This is not possible to assign within the Bicep, unless implemented similarly through a deploymentScript in the template.
 Generally speaking, you should strive to minimize mixing declarative deployments (Bicep) and imperative control (az cli, DINE policies, portal) in your workload.

    ```bash
    # [This takes about one minute.]